 Did you know April is Financial Literacy Month?
 The Jump$tart Coalition for Personal Financial Literacy began promoting Financial Literacy Month back in 2000 in an effort to highlight the importance of teaching more Americans about money matters.
-The government officially recognized April as Financial Literacy Month in 2004.
+The U.S. government officially recognized April as Financial Literacy Month in 2004.

 But why?
 Do we really need financial education and literacy?

 The answer is a resounding yes.
-Check out this infographic the Gen Y Planning team put together that shows what the average American thinks about money and what kind of financial problems we’re dealing with today:
+Check out this infographic the Gen Y Planning team put together in 2013 that shows what the average American thinks about money and what kind of financial problems we’re dealing with today: